rishabhchhillar/Traffic-Sign-Classifier/README.md

 ### Design and Test a Model Architecture

 For pre-processing, I first converted the images to grayscale and then normalized them.
-Here is an example of both:
+Here are a few examples of both:

 ![alt text][im04]
 ![alt text][im05]